Q&A | Dataflags by Fabio Lattanzi Antinori

 I wanted this piece to be as simple as possible.
 Paper, despite being the result of a long and complex process of both traditional and contemporary manufacturing, still preserves a sense of heritage to which we all relate to.
 It has been a part of our culture for a such a long time.

-It was the perfect material to represent a flag, it looks solid and eternal and yet it is fragile and ephemeral, especially when it is meant to be touched by hundreds of people, like it was during the show.
+It was the perfect material to represent a flag, it looks solid and eternal and yet it is fragile and ephemeral, especially when it is meant to be touched by hundreds of visitors, like it was during the interactive art installation.

-Make sure you check out Fabio’s website for more information on his work and upcoming shows.
+Make sure you check out Fabio’s website for more information on his artwork and upcoming shows.